rgp170030/AccessMyResearch/README.md

 1) You may get a warning that says: "Building for production...WARNING: `text-emphasis-variant()` has been deprecated as of v4.4.0.
 It will be removed entirely in v5."
 This is okay, we will not be upgrading Bootstrap v5 any time soon.
 It is not even released yet.
 2) Check available color variables at src\assets\custom\_variables.scss
 3) To test features that require an account, use the test credentials.
 Username: "krishnab" Password: "TestTest124"
-4) All code blocks that are left unfinished should be marked with /<!--TODO: *what needs to be done*--> or //TODO: *what needs to be done*, so that the missing functions can later be searched for and found easily
+4) All code blocks that are left unfinished should be marked with "TODO: *what needs to be done*", so that the missing functions can later be searched for and found easily

 ## Original Template Information
 BootstrapVue Argon Dashboard is built with over 100 individual components, giving you the freedom of choosing and combining.
 All components can take variations in color, that you can easily modify using SASS files.